I was taking my dog for a walk. An older lady, had to be in her 60s, walked by swiftly carrying a shopping bag.

 By looking at her eyes and her lips, I could immediately tell that she spent at least the past few decades well.
 She achieved what she wanted to accomplish in this lifetime.
 And she was genuinely happy.

-Her decades of happiness was literally etched in her face.
+Her decades of happiness were literally etched in her face.
 Any cartoonist could tell you that.
 We love drawing these old ladies.

 They’re the wise grandma in modern stories.
 The fairy godmother in fantasy tales.